Tips for Maintaining Recovery During Physical Distancing

 - Take up a new hobby or practice an old one.
 Many people report the pandemic has led them to try something new or explore an interest they didn’t have time for before.
 If you’ve always wanted to try painting or spend more time gardening, now might be a good time to revisit those passions!
 Hobbies can also help channel feelings of restlessness and provide positive distractions on days when recovery is tough.

 - Prioritize self-care.
 Living through a pandemic is hard.
 It’s important to recognize the challenges and make time for exercise, like taking a walk, bike ride or yoga session.
 This will benefit both your physical and mental health.
 Taking time to be mindful of your needs is critical to maintaining recovery.

 - Get in touch with your health care provider.
 Many providers have expanded their services to better address the challenges of the pandemic.
 Make sure you know how to get in contact with your provider and how to get help if you need it.

 CleanSlate remains open and telehealth options are available.
-Call 888-505-HOPE or contact the center closest to you to make an appointment.
-For more information about CleanSlate’s response to the coronavirus, visit cleanslatecenters.com/en/coronavirus.
+Call 888-505-4673 or contact the center closest to you to make an appointment.
+For more information about CleanSlate’s response to the coronavirus, visit cleanslatecenters.com/coronavirus.